top of page

 Hey there, I'm Finn!

-I'm an illustrator, writer, and I suppose I'm also a bit of a political theorist.
+I'm an illustrator, writer, and I suppose I'm also a little bit of a political theorist.
 I am interested in exploring the relationships between citizens, their care systems, and their government.
-In this, I refer to and make use of a lot of literature from the field of (critical) disability studies.
+In this, I refer to and make use of a lot of literature from the field of (critical) disability studies and crip theory.
 Two things are most important to me in my working process: 1) listening, and 2) imagining.

 It is my joy to listen to others and ask thorough questions on what they think of their lives, their care systems, their government, you name it.
 This helps me identify what emotions are attached to the social issue that I'm trying to understand.
 Of course it is important to know what the root causes of an issue are, but I want to give the emotions attached to the issue a prominent place in my work as well.
 I would argue I make my best work when I stay in close touch with the people it concerns.